 Without a high-level understanding of data modeling, businesspeople may not be able to translate the operational use of data into the systems that house the data.
 Essentially, the data model needs to reflect the business model, and the DGT can act as a translator and a facilitator to ensure this happens.

 How Data Architecture Supports Data Governance

-Data inventory and data flow diagrams also help to determine what can be measured, when and how.
-They can help to identify the possible business impacts associated with improving data quality in the systems by understanding who uses the systems and for what purpose — and also facilitate the creation of metrics and measurements.
+Data inventory and data flow diagrams also help determine what can be measured, when and how.
+They can help identify the possible business impacts associated with improving data quality in the systems by understanding who uses the systems and for what purpose — and facilitate the creation of metrics and measurements.
 Additionally, these diagrams can help to determine how to measure adherence to standards based on who creates and updates the data and in which systems.
 Data inventory and data flow diagrams overlaid with data accountability and ownership are key in identifying any gaps in accountability and ownership.

 A Powerful Data Management Duo